 Lorenzo Landri

-Studio Weave has completed the conversion of a farm building on the Isle of Wight, turning a 158 square metre barn into a three bedroom family home.
-Located near Cowes and surrounded by working farmland, the structure sits within a landscape of fields stretching towards the River Medina.
-Its enduring weathered materials, simple form and rough edges have been carried into the new home, where careful interventions preserve the memory of the site while adapting it for contemporary use.
+Studio Weave adopted what the practice describes as a “light-touch” approach, guided by sustainability principles and respect for the existing building, its enduring weathered materials, simple form and rough edges being carried into the new home, where careful interventions preserve the memory of the site while adapting it for contemporary use.

 Buildings.